Executive Director

 Program Manager

 De’Janae’ Guillory-Williams is a Research Services Professional in the CU Department of Family Medicine at the University of Colorado School of Medicine.
-As Program Manager of the Farley Health Policy Center, De’Janae’ provides support in health policy, project management, and public health research.
-She is a recent Master of Public Health graduate from the University of Colorado’s School of Public Health and received a Bachelor of Science in Biology Pre-Medicine from Florida Agricultural and Mechanical University.
-Ms. Guillory-Williams has experience and expertise in research, data analysis, and in interpreting and translating data to inform public health policy/research.
+As Program Manager of the Farley Health Policy Center, she is responsible for managing and monitoring its programs and projects throughout their life cycles.
+De’Janae’ received her Master of Public Health degree from the University of Colorado and received a Bachelor of Science in Biology Pre-Medicine from Florida Agricultural and Mechanical University.
+Ms. Guillory-Williams has experience and expertise in program/project management, qualitative and quantitative research, data analysis, and data management.
 Her interests are in public health policies that address health equity issues among underrepresented communities.

 Scholar